AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Validation.rst

 ===================================

-This section assembles results of `PeleLMeX` simulations on a set a test cases for which a reference solution can be obtained from the litterature or an analytical solution exists.
+This section assembles results of `PeleLMeX` simulations on a set a test cases for which a reference solution can be obtained from the literature or an analytical solution exists.

 Laminar premixed flame